semigm/IGME-110/schedule.md

 {% include top.html id="week14" content=page.week14 %}

-This week we'll discuss the importance of good presentation skills, and look at examples of effective short-form presentations.
-If you will be missing Tuesday's class due to travel plans, you will need to watch the [playlist of videos](https://www.youtube.com/playlist?list=PLE69E0D90EC25930C) on your own, and complete the "Week 13 Lecture Materials Homework" in the Quizzes section of myCourses.
-Students attending class on Tuesday do not need to complete the homework, but will have a quiz on the readings.
+This week we’ll discuss the importance of good presentation skills, and look at examples of effective short-form presentations.

+If you will be missing Tuesday's class due to travel plans, you will need to watch the [playlist of videos](https://www.youtube.com/playlist?list=PLE69E0D90EC25930C) on your own.

 ### Tuesday (11/26)